theodorejordan/Hackathon/README.md

 * **Share clothing recommendations & outfits** to your friends and to your feed
 * **Interact with your connections** through a fashion lens
 * **Follow celebrities & influencers' style choices** and copy them through the tap of a finger

+## Acknowledgments
+Huge thank you to McWics for organizing the hackathon, we had a blast!

+Special thanks to Louis & Uber Eats.